KyleNAK/KyleNAK.github.io/essays/adhering-to-the-ways-of-coding.md

 ## Working with Intellij and ESLint

 As its been only about five exact days since I’ve installed Intellij and started using it, there are still many things that I don’t know about it to make a definite conclusion.
-So far, I feel like ESLint is mostly useful regarding to put ...js const ... or ...js let ... but I feel that this is something minor.
+So far, I feel like ESLint is mostly useful regarding to put ... js const ... or ... js let ... but I feel that this is something minor.
 I find that the green checkmark is both useful and a pain.
 It’s useful in the sense that it helps to improve my coding standards and my understanding of the language but is painful because there are just times when I have no idea why its giving me an error and I just have no idea how to fix it.
 Is that trivial?
 Honestly, I don’t know.

 ## Just Do It